AriFordsham/GHCWiki/richard-and-simon.md

     ```
     Here `k` gets bound to `Type`.

-- DONE (in !361) [Proposal 103: treat kind and type variables identically in forall](https://github.com/ghc-proposals/ghc-proposals/pull/103) (depends on Proposal 83).
-Includes applying the "forall-or-nothing rule" to kind variables.
-The proposal says "wait until two releases after Proposal 83 is done (which was in 8.6)".
-So we can do this in HEAD as soon as 8.8 forks.
-Subsumes #14548.
-See also #16110 (comments around 8 May).

 - #12088: SCC for kind inference: we know what to do, it's just a question of doing it.
 See also #7503, #14451.
 This will be much easier once Proposal 54 is done.